 Neil Hillman joined UK broadcaster Central Independent Television in 1982 after graduating in Electronics from Aston University, leaving in 1990 to become a freelance Sound Supervisor / Mixer / Recordist.
 He founded The Audio Suite in 2002 to better serve an increasing demand for him as a Sound Designer and Re-recording Mixer and he continues this feature film work alongside his role as a Supervising Sound Editor; uniquely acting as a single point of contact for Producers for both production sound (location sound recording) and post-production sound (acting as a Sound Designer / Supervising Sound Editor).
 As an aside to post-production, he also operates as a drama and documentary Sound Recordist on location and as a Sound Supervisor / Engineer on Outside Broadcasts.

 In 2019, the feature film ‘Scott and Sid’, one of many feature films recorded on location by Neil, won ‘Best British Film’ at the National Film Awards.
 He was awarded a prestigious Royal Television Society ‘Best Production Craft Skills’ award for his Sound Design and Re-recording skills in 2010, he is a past multiple winner for sound design from the New York and Los Angeles Festivals and he has amassed over 700 individual IMDb credits across more than 100 separate titles.
 He is a DaVinci Resolve Fairlight Certified Trainer.

-Under the ‘Dr. Neil Hillman’ banner, his Consultancy practice aids a diverse range of clients including film and television Producers with viability and budgeting analysis for below-the-line shooting and post-production costs, or equipment manufacturers and systems suppliers in the product design, development and application stages of their new products; as well as advising end-users on creating more efficient workflow through the integration of new technology into existing production arrangements.
+Under the ‘Dr. Neil Hillman’ banner, his Consultancy practice aids a diverse range of clients including film and television Producers with viability and budgeting analysis for below-the-line shooting and post-production costs, or equipment manufacturers and systems suppliers at the product design, development and application stages of new industry products; as well as advising end-users on creating more efficient workflow through the integration of new technology into their existing production or post-production arrangements.